thematic-dev/mac-native/README.md

 # Mac Native

-A native design for MacOS, with a dark and light theme.
+A native design for macOS, with a dark and light theme.

 Supported apps:
 - [JetBrains](https://github.com/subtheme-pro/native/tree/master/apps/jetbrains)